Soontao/presentations/src/cpi/cpi-sftp.md

 You should provide following information:

-* Provide CPI generated `public key` to SFTP Provider
+* Provide CPI generated `public key` to the SFTP Provider

 ---